 Leaders control a stock of selective incentives to reward loyalty.
 Leaders distribute their party’s share of committee chairs and seats.
 The Junta appoints members at the start of the term, and freely makes replacements afterwards by simple announcement to the floor.
 This is a key selective incentive to achieve collective action in the partisan theory of congressional organization (Cox and McCubbins 1993).
 Leaders have other carrots and sticks in the form of discretionary spending.
-By one count, leaders of the 60th Legislature (2006-2009, included in the data) routinely received discretionary spending authority over one-fifth of the Cámara’s yearly budget—plane tickets, bonus payments, and income tax breaks that could be handed to the rank and file (Casar 2011).
+By one count, leaders of the 60th Legislature (2006–2009, included in the data) routinely received discretionary spending authority over one-fifth of the Cámara’s yearly budget—plane tickets, bonus payments, and income tax breaks that could be handed to the rank and file (Casar 2011).

 This institutional combination both removes personal vote incentives (Cain et al. 1987; Carey and Shugart 1995) and rewards top-bottom discipline.
 An indicator is cohesion, which is near perfect across parties.
 Téllez del Río (2018) computed frequencies with which deputies voted against a majority of their party.
-Excluding unanimous votes, the mean for the 1997–2018 period is just 2 per cent, or 3.4 per cent when abstentions are counted as votes against the party majority (p.
+Excluding unanimous votes, the mean for the 1997–2018 period is just 2 percent, or 3.4 percent when abstentions are counted as votes against the party majority (p.
 25).

 Discipline plays a fundamental role in floor access.
 Formal rules, we see next, make it very difficult to control the flow of legislation without legislative parties.
 Party discipline operates as an alternative to agenda cartelization in many systems (Prata 2001), including the Cámara.